sveawebpay/java-integration/index.md

 See [5.2](http://sveawebpay.github.io/java-integration#52) to 5.6 in the WebPayItem class documentation below for more information.

 ### 3.3 Customer identity <a name="i33"></a>
-Create a customer identity object using the WebPayItem::individualCustomer() or WebPayItem::companyCustomer() methods.
+Create a customer identity object using the WebPayItem.individualCustomer() or WebPayItem.companyCustomer() methods.
 Use the addCustomerDetails() method to add the customer information to the order.

 Customer identity is required for Invoice and Payment plan orders.
 For Card and Direct bank orders it is optional but recommended.